LANDIS-II-Foundation/Extension-NECN-Succession/docs/index.md

   * \[ ] Optionally capacity to modify PET according to topography
   * \[ ] Establishment can now optionally be reduced according to climatic water deficit and/or soil drainage
   * \[ ] Growth as a function of soil water now has an optional functional form that is more flexible, better able to account for wet soils

-* \[x] New with v6.7 - simulates grass species and their interactions with regeneration.
+  * \[ ] Simulates grass species and their interactions with regeneration.

 # Standard Features